orionriker/Pterodactyl-Register/README.md

 <br>

-Add this line at `YOUR PTERODACTYL FOLDER /resources/scripts/routers/AuthenticationRouter.tsx`:<br>
+Additionally, regardless of the version of Pterodactyl you are using, add the following line to `YOUR PTERODACTYL FOLDER/resources/scripts/routers/AuthenticationRouter.tsx`:
 ```php
 <Route path={`${path}/register`} component={RegisterContainer} exact/>
 ```

 # 🎟️ Support
-This Module supports pterodactyl __1.7.x__ for older versions i have not tested but you can do that and also if you encounter problems or your confused open an issue and i'll try to solve it :D
+This module is compatible with Pterodactyl version 1.7.x.
+Although I haven't tested it on older versions, you can give it a try.
+If you encounter any issues or need assistance, please open an issue, and I'll do my best to help you.

 # 📄 Lisence
-This Pterodactyl Module is Lisenced under: **GNU General Public Lisence 3.0**
+This Pterodactyl Module is licensed under the **GNU General Public Lisence 3.0**